Haivision/srt/docs/handshake.md

 	- **ID:** Alice's socket ID
 	- **Cookie:** Created based on host/port and current time

+(Note: Consider that this message is sent to a party that isn't yet known if it is HSv4 or HSv5; however the values from these fields are not interpreted by HSv4 client when the **ReqType** is `URQ_WAVEAHAND`).

-2. Bob receives Alice's `URQ_WAVEAHAND` message, switches to the *attention* state, and sends:
+2. Bob receives Alice's `URQ_WAVEAHAND` message, switches to the *attention* state.
+As now Bob knows Alice's cookie, he performs the "cookie context" (compares both cookie values) and depending on whether his cookie is less or greater, it will become Responder or Initiator respectively. **IMPORTANT**: the Handshake Role resolution (being Initiator or Responder) is essential for the further processing.
+Then Bob responds:
 	- **Version:** 5
 	- **Type:**
         - *Extension field:* appropriate flags, if initiator, otherwise 0